utopiabound/redditp/README.md

 ------------
 * Can be setup to use base url:

-Just git checkout in /PATH/TO/, and then setup an apache .conf file as below:
+Just git checkout in /PATH/TO/, and then setup an Apache .conf file as below:

         <VirtualHost *:80>
         	ServerName redditp.example.com